-- Coconut: Add one teaspoon coconut extract.
+- Coconut: Add one teaspoon of coconut extract.

-- Gingerbread: Add one teaspoon gingerbread spice.
+- Gingerbread: Add one teaspoon of gingerbread spice.

-- Coffee – If you’re just like me and love coffee, a few teaspoons of instant coffee powder make unbelievably tasty frosting.
+- Coffee – If you’re just like me and love coffee, a few teaspoons of instant coffee powder make the unbelievably tasty frosting.

 Unfortunately, just like sugar, powdered sugar is not keto compliant.
 That’s why we are making this cream cheese frosting without powdered sugar.
 We’re using powdered sugar instead, and it’s just as delicious but with fewer carbs.